Recently married lawyer and husband missing in collapse

 In honor of Luis, family members on Monday laid flowers in the ocean at a beach near the site of the building collapse.

 Ortiz, 46, had just gotten married to Frankie Kleiman.
 Alex Garcia, the couple's close friend, told The Miami Herald he had set them up on a blind date.
 Kleiman lived with his wife and stepson on the same floor as his brother Jay Kleiman, who was in town for a funeral, and their mother Nancy Kress Levin.
-The Kleimans and their mother are still missing.
+Jay Kleiman and Nancy Kress Levin are still listed as missing.

 Ortiz was described as a woman who was committed to giving her son the best possible life.